By Rick Steves and Valerie Griffith

 Swiss Tree and Christmas Eve

 Traditionally the tree is cut and decorated on 24th.
 Pine houses — the open beams glowing with all the candles — feel ready to go up in flames but locals are bold with their candles.
-A classic Christmas dinner comes with scalloped potatoes with melted cheese and milk baked into it, boiled ham, walnut cake and finely-decorated gingerbread cookies.
-If the family is religious, they'll often have a Bible which has been in the family for generations.
+A classic Christmas dinner comes with scalloped potatoes with melted cheese and milk baked into it, boiled ham, walnut cake, and finely-decorated gingerbread cookies.
+If the family is religious, they may have a Bible that's been in the family for generations.
 The Swiss and German equivalent of the St. James edition is their Martin Luther edition.
 The grandfather will read the gospel story.

-The trees — good quality means a well spaced branches for candle placement — are decorated by the family.
+The trees — good quality means well-spaced branches for candle placement — are decorated by the family.
 Candles, kept upright by dangling ornamental counter-balances, are then lit by the children.
 Presents are generally opened while the candles are lit.
-Trees stay up until Jan 2 as the candles are lit again on New Years eve for good luck.
+Trees stay up until January 2 as the candles are lit again on New Year's Eve for good luck.

 Garlic clove rubbed in pan

-Minimum two Cheeses with similar melting points, Gruyeres and Appenzeller (more Gruyeres, Tilsiter works, Emmental creates stringiness — too much is a problem).
+Minimum two cheeses with similar melting points, Gruyère and Appenzeller (more Gruyère; Tilsiter also works, and Emmentaler creates stringiness — too much is a problem).
 Grate cheese and mix together.